kjolley/BIGSdb_documentation/dbase_setup.rst

   * Prevent users or curators from downloading all alleles for a locus (admins always can). 'yes' or 'no', default 'no'.

+* disable_profile_downloads

+  * Prevent users or curators from downloading all profiles for a scheme (admins always can). 'yes' or 'no', default 'no'.

 * exemplars

   * Use exemplar sequences in the BLAST caches used for the sequence query